-- 1. As simple as possible (things are more complicated than you think) - 2.
+- 1. As simple as possible (products are more complicated than you think!) - 2.
 In most cases, the product will be an assembly.
-It must contain at least two mechanical parts, one electrical component, and one standardized part that can be purchased.
-In addition, one mechanical part must be custom-made.
+It usually contains at least two mechanical parts, one electrical component, and one standardized part that can be purchased.
+In addition, one mechanical part must be custom-made. - 3.
+The working prototype must demonstrate the original design function and comply with the product specifications.